jeremeamia/super_closure/README.md

 Once upon a time, I tried to serialize a PHP `Closure` object.
 As you can probably guess, it doesn't work at all.
-In fact, you get a very specific error message from your friendly, neighborhood PHP Runtime:
+In fact, you get a very specific error message from the PHP Runtime:

 > Uncaught exception 'Exception' with message 'Serialization of 'Closure' is
 > not allowed'

-However, even though it is not "allowed" by PHP, the SuperClosure library makes it **possible** to circumvent this limitation.
+Even though serializing closures is "not allowed" by PHP, the SuperClosure library makes it **possible**.
 Here's the way you use it:

 ```php
 use SuperClosure\Serializer;